In News

 Bowling Us Over

-Libenu clients’ perseverance “strikes” again, as they continue to discover new abilities, explore new means of creative expression, and try out new recreational activities.
+Libenu residents’ perseverance “strikes” again, as they continue to discover new abilities, explore new means of creative expression, and try out new recreational activities.
 Art, music, and drama therapy remain favorites, and lately almost all of the men and women have joined the Libenu bowling league.

 “They’re actually amazing bowlers,” reflects Dina Baker, Libenu’s new chief program officer.
 “It’s a skill they didn’t know they had.”